Church of the Brethren

 Grants available through the district include the following:

 2. Being Jesus in the Neighborhood: Congregations can apply for $100 in seed money to start a new outreach project or initiative in their local communities, or to expand an existing one.
-These should be projects that intentionally engage with the neighborhood immediately around the congregation, or for those in rural locations, with the town or area around the church.
+These should be projects that intentionally engage with the neighborhood immediately around the congregation or, for those in rural locations, with the town or area around the church.
 Each congregation receiving a grant will be asked to share a little about their project at district conference.
 More information can be found here.

 3. Emerging Missions Fund: To facilitate the growth and establishment of new faith communities, this grant is available for church and ministry planting initiatives.
 New church and ministry plants are encouraged to apply by contacting the district office and/or the CRDT.